fespinoza/LinkedIdeas/README.md

 - [ ] save canvas dimensions in document
 - [ ] reorder concepts in canvas
 - [ ] export document as image
-- [ ] support for icloud documents

 ## A world of ideas

-- add app indicator of not saved
 - dismiss construction arrow on click
 - construction line not on same worker
 - BUG: LinkArrow when there is no intersection point with conceptViews